Most Americans have never heard of PennyMac, United Wholesale Mortgage, loanDepot, and Freedom Mortgage.

 And very few servicers have the cash to cover these payments – putting enormous stress on the industry.

 The government is trying to come up with solutions but their solutions are often inadequate and the entire industry remains precarious.

-Mortgage banks (like JVM’s) that do not have servicing arms are now often in much stronger positions than mortgage banks with servicing arms b/c of the risk of forbearance.
+Mortgage banks (like JVM’s) that do not have servicing arms are now often in much stronger positions than mortgage banks with servicing arms because of the risk of forbearance.

-This is ironic b/c the situation was often the opposite prior to the COVID-19 crisis, as servicing arms were considered to be another good source of dependable cash flow.
+This is ironic because the situation was often the opposite prior to the COVID-19 crisis, as servicing arms was considered to be another good source of dependable cash flow.